Pulover/PuloversMacroCreator/Documentation/Main.md

 **Copy to...**: Copies selected rows to a different Macro tab.

+**Groups**: Enables or disables groups in ListViews.
+To add a new group, select a row, click the small arrow beside the Groups button and select *Add group*.
+Enter a name for the group and press OK, the new group will be added above the first selected row.
+To rename a group, select the row immediately below it and repeat the same steps.

 **Edit Color Mark**: Opens a Color-Pick dialog to add or change a custom color mark in the first column cell of selected rows.
 Customized colors can be saved as a custom palette.

 **Edit Comment**: Adds / Changes the comment to be displayed to the right of the line in Exported AHK Scripts on selected rows.
+Click *Insert* to add a Comment Block.

 **Find / Replace**: This window helps finding and replacing parts of the commands in the *Details*, *Repeat*, *Delay*, *Control* and *Window* columns only.
 To select similar Command Types use the Select Menu.
 Note: Changing parameters of certain commands may cause misbehavior in Playback.
 Replace should be used only when and where necessary.